 Detectives conduct follow-up investigations of deaths, assaults, child abuse, sexual assaults, robberies, burglaries, serious thefts, frauds, credit card and check crimes, arson, fugitives, serious vandalism, and drug offenses.

-Louisville has one K-8 parochial school three elementary schools, one middle school, one K-8, and one high school.
-Three patrol officers are assigned full-time to work with the City's youth and schools.
-In addition, other patrol officers work part-time with youth.
+Louisville has one K-8 parochial school, three elementary schools, one middle school, one K-8, and one high school.
+One School Resource Officer is assigned full-time to work with the City's youth and schools.
 Our philosophy is that we work closely with the schools as police officers, not as counselors or security guards.
 We do a number of different public safety and instructional programs.

 |Hayes, David||Police Chief||Police||(303) 335-4633|